Table of content

 You’ll want to be meticulous when choosing web development stacks for your project.
 Depending on your choice, it could make or break the functionality and user experience of the web application.

-What is Web Development Stack
+What is a Web Development Stack?

 What you’re experiencing on a web browser is built through a set of frameworks, programming languages, databases, and tools.
 The combination of every piece of tools and technologies that result in a web application is called the web development stack.